ZacharyKhan/ZKNavigationController/README.md

 ## Requirements

-Set your Navigation Controller to `ZKNavigationController` via storyboard or in viewDidLoad()
+Set your Navigation Controller AND module to `ZKNavigationController` via storyboard or in viewDidLoad().

-`import ZKNavigationController`
+then `import ZKNavigationController` in your viewController.

 ## Installation